 It’s important to take action to ensure you continue to receive benefits while your case is under review.
 If you want to keep receiving benefits, you must submit a written request to the SSA within 10 days from the date you were notified that your benefits were ending.
 This request is completely separate from the appeal paperwork, so don’t assume that you will continue to receive benefits simply because you have filed an appeal.

 Have you stopped receiving disability benefits?
 If so, seek legal representation from Armstrong & Vaught, P.L.C. at once.
 Let our attorneys guide you through the process of appealing this decision and reinstating the disability benefits you deserve.
-Call us now at 918-582-2500, toll free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.